dougalcom/predditor/README.md

 # predditor
-Mass downvote/upvote script for Reddit
+Mass downvote/upvote script for Reddit written in Python using praw